Chart Color Schemes

 The exceptional employment performance in Mount Waverley - South places it among Australia's strongest labour markets

-Workforce participation is somewhat below standard at 66.8% compared to Greater Melbourne's 71.0%.
-According to Census responses, 39.1% of residents were found to work from home.
 Leading employment industries among residents comprise professional & technical, health care & social assistance, and education & training.
-The area shows particularly strong specialization in professional & technical with an employment share of 1.4 times the regional level.
+The area shows particularly strong specialization in professional & technical, with an employment share of 1.4 times the regional level.
+On the other hand, construction is under-represented, with only 6.8% of Mount Waverley - South's workforce compared to 9.7% in Greater Melbourne.
+The ratio of 0.8 workers for each resident, as at the Census, indicates a level of local employment opportunities above the norm.

-Construction is under-represented with only 6.8% of Mount Waverley - South's workforce compared to 9.7% in Greater Melbourne.
-The ratio of 0.8 workers for each resident indicates a level of local employment opportunities above the norm.
-Over a 12-month period, employment increased by 4.7% alongside labour force increasing by 4.8%, resulting in unemployment rising by 0.1 percentage points.
-By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Mount Waverley - South.
-These projections, covering five and ten-year periods, suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Mount Waverley - South's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years.
+Based on AreaSearch analysis of SALM and ABS data, the 12-month period saw employment increasing by 4.7% alongside labour force increasing by 4.7%, with unemployment remaining essentially unchanged.
+By comparison, Greater Melbourne recorded employment growth of 2.4%, labour force growth of 2.8%, with unemployment rising 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Mount Waverley - South.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Mount Waverley - South's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).

 Frequently Asked Questions - Employment